 /debug/health This URL prints out a simple "ok" or "not ok" string that can be used to check if the server is healthy.
-The health check makes sure mysqld connections work, and replication is configured (though not necessarily running) if not on master.
+The health check makes sure mysqld connections work, and replication is configured (though not necessarily running) if not on primary.

-/debug/status_details This URL prints out a JSON object that lists the state of all the variables that contribute to the current healthy or unhealthy state of a vttablet.
+/debug/status\details This URL prints out a JSON object that lists the state of all the variables that contribute to the current healthy or unhealthy state of a vttablet.
 If healthy, you should see something like this:

-/queryz, /debug/query_stats, /debug/tablet_plans, /livequeryz
+/queryz, /debug/query\stats, /debug/tablet\plans, /livequeryz

-- /queryz is a human-readable version of /debug/query_stats.
+- /queryz is a human-readable version of /debug/query\stats.
 If a graph shows a table as a possible source of problems, this is the next place to look to see if a specific query is the root cause.
 This is list is sorted in descending order of query latency.
 If the value is greater than 100 milliseconds, it's color-coded red.
 If it is greater than 10 milliseconds, it is color coded yellow.
-Otherwise, it is color coded gray. - /debug/query_stats is a JSON view of the per-query stats.
+Otherwise, it is color coded gray. - /debug/query\stats is a JSON view of the per-query stats.
 This information is pulled in real-time from the query cache.
-The per-table stats in /debug/vars are a roll-up of this information. - /debug/table_plans is a more static view of the query cache.
+The per-table stats in /debug/vars are a roll-up of this information. - /debug/table\plans is a more static view of the query cache.
 It just shows how vttablet will process or rewrite the input query. - /livequeryz lists the currently running queries.
 You have the option to kill any of them from this page.